holepunchto/hyperswarm/README.md

 `opts` can include:
 * `server`: Accept server connections for this topic by announcing yourself to the DHT.
 Defaults to `true`.
 * `client`: Actively search for and connect to discovered servers.
 Defaults to `true`.
+* `limit`: Set the max number of peers to connect to when joining the topic.
+Defaults to `Infinity`.

 Returns a [`PeerDiscovery`](https://github.com/holepunchto/hyperswarm/blob/v3/README.md#peerdiscovery-api) object.